ibm-cloud-docs/cephaas/block_storage_volume_sds_about.md

 ## SDSaaS volume types
 {: #sds-block-storage-volumes}

-SDSaaS offers block-level volumes that are attached to an instance as a boot volume when the instance is created or attached as secondary data volumes.
+SDSaaS offers block-level volumes that are attached to an instance when the instance is created or attached as secondary data volumes.
 You can configure up to 300 SDSaaS volumes per account in a region.
 You can request to increase this quota by opening support case and specifying in which zone you need more volumes.

-You can attach only one boot volume to a virtual server instance at a time, but you can attach up to 12 SDSaaS data volumes to a single instance.
+Limitation:

 ### Data volumes
 {: #sds-secondary-data-volumes}